feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/index.md

 - Open the guide overlay from the toolbar icon next to camera animations.
 - Use the search bar to filter guide topics.
 - Click a topic button to load its markdown content.
+- Follow links inside the guide to jump between topics.

 ![Guide Icon](../UI/GenericResources/ButtonIcons/guide_C.jpg)